include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 The infrastructure has three key components: a GNU

-), the Eclipse Java compiler (ecj
+Java runtime (libgcj), the Eclipse Java compiler (ecj), and

-a set of wrappers and links (java-gcj-compat
+a set of wrappers and links (java-gcj-compat) that present

 the runtime and compiler to the user in a manner similar to other Java